• Skip to main content

 Make a plan

 Make a plan to get through the tough times.
 The first year after a breakup is usually the hardest because you will navigate birthdays, holidays, and seasons differently than the year before.
 Will it help to call a close friend on the next holiday that reminds you of your former partner?
-Can you plan something new for the time you’d been planning a romantic getaway?
+Can you plan something new for the time you’ve been planning a romantic getaway?

 Be encouraged—this is an opportunity to start new traditions and surround yourself with people who care about you.
 The options are endless, and it can be fun to brainstorm new activities to do!